AllenInstitute/deepinterpolation/faq/README.md

 **Answer:** Feel free to do so!
 Just make a PR request and we will review it shortly.
 We are building up a continuous integration system with a battery of tests to facilitate this effort.

+**Question:Why is my output movie size smaller than the input ?**

+**Answer:** This denoising framework uses surrounding frames (pre_frame and post_frame parameters) to predict a center frame.
+As a result, the first set of frames at the beginning and end of the movies are missing key values for the network to operate.
+We chose to only train our DeepInterpolation networks to expect full size inputs and excluded boundary conditions.
+As a result the current inference code truncate the first few and final frames of data.
+This is very similar to boundary conditions with rolling averages.
+However in this case, artifactual frames at tne onset and end of the movie could be more severe due to the non-linear nature of DeepInterpolation.
+It is possible to train specific networks to deal with those boundary conditions, for example by training only forward (or backward) looking inputs but we have not done so yet.

 Template:
 **Q:**
 **A:**